kunalms/CryptoTicker/README.md

 # Features!

-  - Load diffrent number of currencies on the go
+  - Load different number of currencies on the go
-  - Conversions from
+  - Conversions from crypto currencies to other currencies